Avadhoot Gupte

-Avadhoot Gupte (Marathi pronunciation: [əʋəd̪ʱuːt̪ ɡupt̪e]; born 19 February 1977) is an Indian singer, musician, writer, music & film director, film producer, television presenter and actor who works primarily in Marathi cinema.
+Avadhoot Gupte (/mr/; born 19 February 1977) is an Indian singer, musician, writer, music & film director, film producer, television presenter and actor who works primarily in Marathi cinema.
 He started his career as a film director with Zenda in 2010.

 Career

 Gupte's career as a singer started when he participated in a national level competition of TVS - Sa Re Ga Ma in the year 1996.
 Since then he has lent his voice to various varieties of songs from Lok Sangit to Rock style songs in Marathi and film songs for both Marathi & Hindi movies.

 His latest album Dil Se Maratha Hai became a run away hit with the Super hit track Jai Jai Maharashtra.
 His versatility as a singer is amply evident, when he renders fun and foot tapping numbers like Meri Madhubala and Halu Halu Chaal with equal ease as serious numbers like Salam-E-Ishq (Remix) and Din Pareshan.
 In Jai Jai Maharashtra he does justice to the track by rendering the song with a rock feel.
 In 2017 Avadhoot Gupte received Lokmat Maharashtra’s Most Stylish Singer.